-How to apply:
+How to apply

 Students must first apply to EWB to be accepted onto a Summit.
-Applications to EWB close March 1, 2019.
-All students are then automatically considered for an NCP scholarship for relevant countries.
-To be eligible for a scholarship students must be:
+Applications to EWB close 22 March 2020.
+All students are then automatically considered for a New Colombo Plan (NCP) scholarship for relevant countries.

-- Domestic Student (for NCP purposes)
+- domestic student (for NCP purposes)

-- Able to incorporate the EWB Summit for course credit (such as a research or group project or special topic).
+- able to incorporate the EWB Summit for course credit (such as a research or group project or special topic)

-- Be in good academic standing with ANU and CECS.
+- be in good academic standing with ANU and CECS.

-- Have not had a short-term NCP scholarship before.
+- have not had a short-term NCP scholarship before.